MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-custom-ranking-model.md

   - Current site collection

-  - **All site collections** (For SharePoint Online: the whole tenant.
+  - **All site collections** (For SharePoint Online: the whole organization.
 For on-premises: the whole Search Service Application.)

 3. Click **Publish**.